markdown-extended/manifest/mde-manifest.md

 Unlike indentation rules for blocks ([§§](#A6)), ALL lines of a pre-formatted block MUST be indented as this is the only rule to identify that kind of content.

+Following the *indentation and blank lines* rules ([§§](#A6c)), passing two blank lines or more between two code blocks MUST finally render two separated code blocks.

+**Implementation Note:** This means that, in an HTML output, the following MDE content:

+    |    a pre formed content
+    |
+    |
+    |    another pre formed content

+MUST be rendered as:

+    <pre>a pre formed content</pre>
+    <pre>another pre formed content</pre>

-Any character of a code span MUST be rendered "as is" in the final output, as the raw litteral written character.
+Any character of a pre-formatted code block MUST be rendered "as is" in the final output, as the raw litteral written character.

 **Implementation Notes:** In an HTML output rendering, any character must be transformed to its HTML entity equivalent (for instance, the left angle `<` must be rendered as `&lt;`) to